 The conventional approach to medicine in Western societies, based on the diagnosis and explanation of illness as a malfunction of the body's biological mechanisms.
-This approach underpins most health professions and health services, which focus on treating individuals, and generally ignores the social origins of illness and its prevention.
+This approach underpins most health professions and health services, which focus on treating individuals with little attention to the social origins of illness and its potential prevention.